dpfrakes/distillery-map/notes.md

 ### Naming Things

 Coming up with a cool "data sheet" for end users on each distillery: should include list of whiskies made by the distillery.
 Ended up doing lots of reading/research just from little questions like "what to name the field for 'single malt' or 'blended' whisky."

+### World Map

+For companies located in other countries

+I want to do a visualization using lines connecting company HQs to owned properties across the globe.
+Cool viz/animation opportunities here.

+World map (high-res) is a lot of data, so using low-res at least for development.

+Might end up doing a hybrid approach: https://geojson-maps.ash.ms/ allows individual countries (low-res), so I could do Scotland/UK high-res and all other low?
+Lower priority for now...